 Some of the potential campgrounds include Willie Creek, Nuwirrar (Barred Creek) and Kardilakan (Quandong Point).
 Access to each of these is 4WD only, and be prepared for no facilities, but campsites are generally free.
 Dogs are allowed at each of these locations, but double check in case rules change.

 Further north again is the Dampier Peninsula.
-Previously only accessible to 4WDs, the 200km road to the tip is now almost entirely sealed, although many access roads to communities and campgrounds are still only suitable for high-clearance 4WD vehicles only, including to the popular Kooljaman at Cape Leveque.
+Previously only accessible to 4WDs, the 200km road to the tip is now almost entirely sealed, although many access roads to communities and campgrounds are still only suitable for high-clearance 4WD vehicles only.

-In general, the local visitors centre advises that dogs shouldn’t be taken to the Dampier Peninsula, and many locations do prohibit dogs.
-However, at least a few campgrounds are pet-friendly.
+The local visitors centre previously advised that dogs shouldn’t be taken to the Dampier Peninsula, and many locations still prohibit dogs, but there are more campgrounds allowing dogs.
 Banana Well Getaway permits pets, while Gumbanan Wilderness Retreat allows small to medium dogs in their campground.
 At both campgrounds, keep your dog on a leash.

 Dog Sitting Options in Broome